Ab-initio tree-tensor-network digital twin for quantum computer benchmarking in 2D: Tensor network simulations

 \section{Tensor network simulations}

 The digital twin is based on the tensor network simulations: here, we employ a binary TTN based on the software framework \emph{Quantum TEA}~\cite{Silvi2017,Felser2021,Ballarin2021,QuantumTEAPackage} and account for the two-dimensional architecture of the Rydberg array via the Hilbert curve mapping: the Hilbert curve maps a square lattice into a one-dimensional system and is in many scenarios favorable in comparison to other schemes~\cite{Cataldi2021}.
+Although the TTN is better suited for the two-dimensional system than a matrix product state, we still require a mapping and an ordering with a single index to label the leaves of the tree network.
 We display the original $4 \times 4$ lattice before its mapping and the tree network in Fig.~\ref{fig:setup}a).
-The time evolution is executed via the time-dependent variational principle~\cite{Haegeman2016,Bauernfeind2020}, supporting long-range interactions required for the Rydberg interactions in Eq.~\eqref{eq:ham}.
+The time evolution is executed via the time-dependent variational principle~\cite{Haegeman2016,Bauernfeind2020} and a two-tensor update, supporting long-range interactions required for the Rydberg interactions in Eq.~\eqref{eq:ham}.
 Due to the underlying two-dimensional grid and mapping with the Hilbert curvature, the Hamiltonian is described via a tensor product operator, i.e., a set of two-body interactions~\cite{Felser2021PhD}, and the number of two-body interaction terms grows as we increase the radius of Rydberg interactions that should be included.
-The translation of the gate sequence into the time evolution is split into multiple groups to simplify the control of the time-dependent parameters.
+In the limit of an all-to-all interaction, the number of terms in the tensor product operator representing the Hamiltonian scales quadratically with the number of atoms.
+The translation of the gate sequence into the time evolution is split into each parallel layer to simplify the control of the time-dependent parameters.
+For example, the time-dependent laser-driving from Eq.~\eqref{eq:ham} are set to zero for atoms not involved in any gate in the specific layer; atoms involved in a gate have exactly one out of $\Omega^{x}$, $\Omega^{z}$, and $\Omega^{R}$ turned on for their layer as each of them drives a different gate.
+The local gates are implemented as square pulses, the $CZ(\phi)$ gate as described in Ref.~\cite{Pagano2022}.

 Tensor network simulation presents a classical path toward many-body quantum simulations due to an entanglement-driven approximation: the simulation can become exact at a certain bond dimension $\chi$ controlling the maximal amount of bipartite entanglement given by the Hilbert space or if the relevant quantum state does not exceed the entanglement that can be described with $\chi$.
 The GHZ state of our algorithm represents such a state with a low bond dimension, i.e., the state can be written with $\chi = 2$.
 Although we pick up additional entanglement due to imperfections of the gates, the target state represents the ideal playground to exploit tensor network in this scenario of providing results of a quantum computer up to the pulse level.
 We recall that even the $4 \times 4$ grid of the three-level system corresponds to an equivalent of simulating about $25$ qubits.
 The square lattice of $8 \times 8$ qutrits is equivalent to about $101$ qubits and beyond the reach of exact methods and their upper limit of around 45 qubits~\cite{JaschkeED,Haner2017}.